lanl-aea/waves/docs/tutorial_remote_execution.rst

 .. include:: ssh_builder_actions_warning.txt

-This tutorial implements the same workflow introduced in :ref:`tutorial_simulation_waves`, but executes the simulation on a remote server via SSH.
+This tutorial implements the same workflow introduced in :ref:`tutorial_simulation`, but executes the simulation on a remote server via SSH.
 You may need to update the server name to match your local system or local remote server.

 This tutorial assumes that the local system has an installation of Abaqus and that the Abaqus installation on the local